 My advice is to take a taxi through a concierge or front desk staff of the hotel where you accommodate.
-In this way, a taxi will come from a trustable taxicab stand.
+In this way, a taxi will come from a trustable taxicab station.
 If you are away from the hotel, you may ask another hotel or a restaurant nearby to call you a taxi.
 The staff will help you since they consider you a potential customer.

-Common Taxi Scams And Tricks in Istanbul
+Common Taxi Scams and Tricks in Istanbul

 Let’s say you have taken a random taxi and have the following problems: